Music from Bach and Before

 Pentimenti features Grammy award-winning tenor Aaron Sheehan and soprano Kathryn Mueller, accompanied by John Lenti on guitar and theorbo, and Joanna Blendulf on viola da gamba.

 The Flanders Recorder Quartet, a favorite of Tucson audiences, is marking both its 30th anniversary and final year performing, with a new program, "The Final Chapter."
 In this valedictory program, the quartet delivers their trademark virtuosity in music both new and old.
 "The Final Chapter" is intended as a great celebration of the recorder, one final burst of colorful fireworks from the masters of this once-forgotten instrument.

 "Dancing in the Isles" presents a merry journey through the Baroque and traditional folk and dance music of Scotland, Ireland and England.
 During the 17th and 18th centuries, the collision of this rich traditional repertoire with the new Italian and French music made for a fascinating mix of high and low, exotic and local.
 Composers and audiences began to grow accustomed to a blending of musical styles and idioms from across the British Isles and throughout the European continent.

 Subscribers receive tickets to concerts at discounted prices.

 Tickets may also be purchased by credit card on this website, or at the door prior to each concert.

-Tickets for students age 28 and under are available at the door.
+Discounted tickets for individuals aged 28 and under are available for $5.00 at the door.